DSXiangLi/DecryptPrompt/README.md

   - The FinBen: An Holistic Financial Benchmark for Large Language Models
   - XuanYuan 2.0: A Large Chinese Financial Chat Model with Hundreds of Billions Parameters
   - Towards Trustworthy Large Language Models in Industry Domains
+  - When AI Meets Finance (StockAgent): Large Language Model-based Stock Trading in Simulated Real-world Environments
+  - A Survey of Large Language Models for Financial Applications: Progress, Prospects and Challenges
 - 生物医疗
   - MedGPT: Medical Concept Prediction from Clinical Narratives
   - BioGPT：Generative Pre-trained Transformer for Biomedical Text Generation and Mining